loathers/oreo/README.md

 ## FAQS

 * The script is pronounced ore-o, because it helps you mine ore.
 I don't understand why so many people get this wrong.
+* Object Detection is supported and some initial conservative investigation indicates it may be worth 200 extra mpa.
+You need to acquire the effect yourself.